charignon/hooklib/README.md

 To run the integration tests, download run-tests.py from the mercurial repo "https://selenic.com/hg/file/tip/tests/run-tests.py"
 Then you can run the tests with `python run-tests.py test-git.t -l` (I only have tests for git so far)

-Minimal example 1: only authorize push to master
+Example 1: only authorize push to master
 -

 Save the following file under .git/hooks/update and make it executable to test it: